zetavg/chromium-website/site/blink/launching-features/index.md

 As noted above, a specification is recommended but not required for an Origin Trial.

-Please note that Origin Trials are not exempt from requiring cross-functional approvals from the Chrome launch review process.
+Please note that neither Origin Trials nor other experiments are exempt from requiring cross-functional approvals from the Chrome launch review process.

-Depending on your feature and your experimentation goals, running an experiment via Finch on a percentage of the user populations may be useful.
+Depending on your feature and your experimentation goals, running a non-Origin Trial experiment via Finch on a percentage of the user population may be useful.
 Features that are going through the intent process should adhere to the following guidelines:
 * Canary, Dev, and Beta channel experimentation does not require API owners' approval.
 * Experimentation on 1% of Stable channel population requires an Intent to